Skagit County

 Open to the public from dawn to dusk daily

 Signage throughout the garden introduces and explains the plantings and growing techniques used.
-Master Gardeners work in the garden on Tuesdays.
-Stop by and learn about gardening.
+Master Gardeners work in the garden on Tuesdays and can answer your questions about the garden.

 Explore our themed garden rooms and discover your personal retreat